GRAPHIC-Take Five: Calm or calamity? | Business

 GRAPHIC-Take Five: Calm or calamity?

-If it doesn't, buckle up for a messy Monday.
+Now, Britain's new finance minister Jeremy Hunt said he will announce tax and spending measures on Monday, two weeks earlier than scheduled, as he tries to stem a loss of confidence in the government's fiscal plans.
 2 /STRESS TEST On top of UK turmoil, unease triggered by decades-high inflation, an energy shock and aggressive global rate hikes are putting markets through a stress test.
 The carnage in British gilts has exposed vulnerabilities in the pensions sector, shining a light on financial stability risks.

 - Country: